Cloud Transformation Canvas

 We see this statistic reflected every day in our customers.
-Many have a cloud-first strategy but realize that there is a long road of application modernization required.
+Many have a cloud-first strategy but realize there is a long road of application modernization required.
 For the foreseeable future, a multicloud strategy is essential.
-Multicloud involves numerous focus areas such as cloud management, automation and orchestration, cloud connectivity, cloud security and of course, using cloud to enable DevOps – and all require intensive and specified technology, processes and cultural innovation.
+Multicloud involves numerous focus areas such as cloud management, automation and orchestration, cloud connectivity, cloud security and of course, using cloud to enable DevOps — all of which require intensive and specified technology, processes and cultural innovation.

 One of the most overlooked aspects of “moving to the cloud” is organizational culture.
-Liminal thinking, coined by The School of the Possible founder, Dave Gray, is defined as “the art of creating change by understanding, shaping, and reframing beliefs.”
+Liminal thinking, coined by The School of the Possible founder, Dave Gray, is defined as “the art of creating change by understanding, shaping and reframing beliefs.”

 Liminal thinking is about removing yourself from your traditional thinking and putting yourself in another person’s shoes.
 What do they care about?